Missile guidance: Remote control guidance

-These guidance systems usually need the use of radars and a radio or wired link between the control point and the missile; in other words, the trajectory is controlled with the information transmitted via radio or wire (see Wire-guided missile).
-These systems include:
+These guidance systems usually need the use of radars and a radio or wired link between the control point and the missile; in other words, the trajectory is controlled with the information transmitted via radio, beam, or wire (see Wire-guided missile).
+Some missiles will use both command guidance and homing guidance at different phases of flight.
+Commonly missiles will use command guidance during the boost and middle phases of flight, then switch to homing guidance in the terminal phase.